 - You have been having this type of seizure for at least 12 months and

-Seizures that don’t affect your consciousness are often called simple partial or focal seizures.
+Seizures that don’t affect your awareness are often called simple partial or focal aware seizures.
 But even if you have been diagnosed with this type of seizure it doesn’t necessarily mean you’ll be able to drive.
 The driving agency will need a detailed description of your seizures before they make a decision.

 Before they allow you to drive, the driving agency would need to be satisfied that: